• Share this on:

 • Sourcemap helps you maintain an up-to-date visualisation of raw material producers, mills, wet-processors and manufacturers, their compliance with industry standards and CSR risks.

-• String3 | Historic Futures helps you find out where and how your products are made, pinpoint high-risk areas and focus your solutions.
+• String3 | Historic Futures helps you find out where and how your products are made, and to pinpoint high-risk areas and focus your solutions.

 • Sedex offers an ethical data platform and support to companies that want to map their supply chains.